 Have you wondered how not to be a judgmental person yourself?

-That conversation cracked me up.
+That conversation with my coworker cracked me up.
 Isn’t that exactly how people are?
 Without direct experience with a situation, they can be so swift to say things like:

 “Why do you do it that way?